CoderMichelle/gallery-of-horns/README.md

 3-21-21 added README.md, gitignore, eslintrc.json.
 3-24-21 finalized lab02 for submission.
 3-27-21 Big Shout Out to Kassie Bradshaw and Daniel Dills for the group work together in Remo today!
 3-27-21 Lab03 applied Modal to give image selected closer view.
 Updated State.
 Passed function from parent to child.
-3-31-21 Lab04 added filter using Form, and submitted to Netlify.
+3-31-21 Lab04 added filter using Form, and submitted to Netlify, and a big thanks to TA Vince Masten for his help with netlify.

 ## Time Management record